· July 7, 2026

 When a surge hits, don’t fight it.
 Give your nervous system a new signal.

-• Inhale through your nose, slow exhale through your mouth.
-Three rounds.
+- Inhale through your nose, then exhale slowly through your mouth.
+Repeat for three rounds.

 It won’t erase every flash—but it teaches your body that intensity can pass without panic.
 Over time, that becomes part of your rewire.